 Biochar Trial in the VegHeadz Garden

-Our goal at the VegHeadz garden is to run our own trial by planting some of the same plants in soil that does not include biochar, in soil with biochar added without charging, in soil amended with biochar charged with compost, and in soil amended with biochar charged with organic liquid fertilizer.
+Our goal at the VegHeadz garden is to run our own trial by planting some of the same plants in soil that does not include biochar, in soil amended with biochar charged with compost, and in soil amended with biochar liquid charged with organic fertilizer.
 Any differences in pests and diseases, and plant health and growth, will be noted.
+Several gardeners have also taken small amounts home to try in their own gardens.

 We have several concerns or questions.